 POST-FEMINISM / Natalie Baxter, Magnus Hastings, Cécile Hoodie, Lene Kilde, Samantha Gray, Sarah Maxwell, Sophia Süßmilch

-The exhibition POST-FEMINISM / Natalie Baxter, Magnus Hastings, Cécile Hoodie, Lene Kilde, Samantha Gray, Sarah Maxwell, Sophia Süßmilch will take place from 15th of June until 13th of July 2018.
-The opening day will be on 14th of June 2018.
+The exhibition POST-FEMINISM / Natalie Baxter, Magnus Hastings, Cécile Hoodie, Lene Kilde, Samantha Gray, Sarah Maxwell, Sophia Süßmilch took place from 15th of June until 13th of July 2018.
+The opening day was on 14th of June 2018.

 Curated by Estelle Vallender